-Every child, no matter who they are or where they live, has dreams of doing big things.
+No matter who they are or where they live, every child has dreams of doing big things.
 They have unique talents, and they face obstacles—sometimes a lot more obstacles.
-Our youth and the extraordinary relationship they build with mentors makes a lasting impact on their lives.
+Our youth and the extraordinary relationship they build with mentors make a lasting impact on their lives.

 For as long as I can remember, I wanted to be an engineer.
 It started when I was 10, and I disassembled and re-assembled by mother’s favorite chair.
 I realized that dream because someone believed in me and encouraged my unusual curiosity about how things worked.
 The small but regular investment in time helped make a difference in my life and the people around me.